 Board Members attend the dedication of the new Center of Free Enterprise, which becomes the Corporate Headquarters and ushers in a new age of international expansion of the Business.

 September 1, 1976 1% added to the IBO Compensation Plan.

 Jay Van Andel and Rich DeVos arrive at a Board Meeting and announced that the FTC has just requested thousands of documents for an investigation.
 “It puts us in league with some of the largest companies in the nation,” says Jay.
 “We are confident we will win.”
 And we did.
 To this day it stands as proof of the validity of the business model.

-Members of the Board join Crown Ambassadors at dedication ceremonies for the Amway Grand Plaza Hotel and the Gerald R. Ford Presidential Museum, accompanied by several heads of state and the sitting U.S. President, Ronald Reagan.
+Members of the Board join at the dedication ceremonies for the Amway Grand Plaza Hotel and the Gerald R. Ford Presidential Museum, accompanied by several heads of state and the sitting U.S. President, Ronald Reagan.

 New Cosmetics Production Plant finishes expansion in Ada.
 State of the Art on-site facilities support growth of Distributor beauty business.
 Company expansion now moves off-complex.

 Board Members are enthusiastic about the business opportunity in other countries; the Corporation expands Amway into Latin America, Europe, Asia, and places few would have imagined, including Eastern Europe, Russia, and China.